tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 TLS connections.

 Clients must also be careful in determining which DoH servers they send queries to directly, without obfuscation.
-In order to avoid the possibility of a spoofed NS2 record defining a malicious DoH server as authoritiative, clients MUST ensure that such records validate using DNSSEC {{!RFC4033}}.
+In order to avoid the possibility of a spoofed DOHNS record defining a malicious DoH server as authoritiative, clients MUST ensure that such records validate using DNSSEC {{!RFC4033}}.
 Even servers that are officially designated can risk leaking or logging information about client lookups.